SantaClaas/bachelor-thesis/main.typ

 Accessibility Act (EAA) requiring private companies that provide public services to make their products accessible too starting in June 2025.

-Larger companies might have an advantage as they have more resources to make their products accessible and have more users that can profit from it.
+Larger companies might have an advantage in this as they have more resources to make their products accessible and have more users that can profit from it.
 For smaller companies this might increase the compliance burden as they are more resource constrained.